SAMW3L/ShopMaster/README.md

-# Getting Started with Create React App
+# Getting Started with shopmaster system

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project has been developes to help all Owners of supermarket to sell their products and manage sells

 ## Available Scripts